-The Weatheralls Primary School values the importance of developing appreciation of respect for the pupils own and other cultures.
+Kennett Primary School values the importance of developing appreciation of respect for the pupils own and other cultures.
 We will promote tolerance and harmony between different cultural traditions and faiths.
 All staff, during their induction, will be informed that they must present a balanced view to culture and religion.

-2.3.4 Acceptance of those of Different Faiths and Beliefs
+3.3.4 Acceptance of those of Different Faiths and Beliefs

-The Weatheralls is a large semi-rural primary school situated in an area of limited cultural diversity.
+Kennett Primary is a small rural primary school situated in an area of limited cultural diversity.
 We are aware of the need to promote pupils' understanding of their place in a culturally diverse society.
 Assemblies, RE and PSHE lessons provide regular opportunities to discuss and address prejudice and prejudice- based bullying.
 The inclusion across the curriculum of stories, visitors, events and celebrations from a variety of faiths and cultures, support the development of learning, understanding and tolerance within classes and across the school.

-2.4 Inclusion, Equality and Diversity
+3.4 Inclusion, Equality and Diversity